yusufklncc/Hackintosh-for-All-Computers/README.md

 `unknown` means no table here has anything to say about that part, not that it will fail.
-Nothing on this screen stops the build - if a card is unsupported it says so and suggests replacing it, and the choice stays yours. `python3 tools/setup.py --check` prints just this and exits.
+Nothing on this screen stops the build - if a card is unsupported it says so and suggests replacing it, and the choice stays yours.
+The **Machine** pane shows the same reading at any time, without starting a build.

 Then it asks: